-In the last decade, educators and psychologists have begun developing new methods to test and understand the infant mind.
+In the last decades, psychologists and neuroscientists have begun developing new methods to test and understand the infant mind.
 They’re finding proof that even the youngest infants are phenomenal learners, actively engaged in absorbing new information, imagining, experimentation, statistical reasoning, problem solving.
 This perception of babies was once held only by those with insight and the inclination to observe — people like infant specialist Magda Gerber who rejected conventional wisdom and inspired others to study babies playing independently and note their abilities.

 “An infant always learns.
 The less we interfere with the natural process of learning, the more we can observe how much infants learn all the time.”–Magda Gerber